 If I can’t teach in person what can I do?

 Depending on the circumstances, you may want to temporarily use alternate modes of instruction.
 This might be for some components or the entire course.
 Your first step will be to determine what components of your course you would like to replace with these alternate modes.
 Walking through the steps below will help you think about your plan, and about assembling any materials and tools you will need along the way.
 For some, using virtual tools will be a good option, others will want to think about lower tech methods of interacting with students.
 This guide offers many resources for virtual instruction but remember you can choose minimal technology to continue teaching.
-OIT is open for business; please contact firstname.lastname@example.org for help and more information or visit our extended virtual drop-in session at https://williams.zoom.us/j/638389036 weekdays from 9AM ~ 8PM, and weekends from 10AM ~ 6PM (EST).
+OIT is open for business.
+Please contact firstname.lastname@example.org for help and more information or visit our extended virtual drop-in session.
+Check here to connect and for the .
 Laura Muller (Academic Resources), Chad Topaz (Math/Stats), and Beth Fischer (WCMA Digital Humanities Fellow) are available for one-on-one conversations.

 - Prioritize asychronous options (those that do not require everyone to be online at the same time), like online discussions, additional readings, and existing videos, as these will be more successful when your students or you are sick.